Miss Panamá 2014

-This year there was a new change after four years was continued the final competition entitled "Miss Panamá World" was announced the winner of the Miss Panamá Mundo title.
+There was a new change after four years was continued the final competition entitled "Miss Panamá World" was announced the winner of the Miss Panamá Mundo title.
 Virginia Hernández Miss Panamá World 2013 of Panamá Centro crowned Raiza Patricia Erlenbaugh Soriano of Panamá Centro as the new Miss Panamá World at the end of the event.
 The winner cannot participate in the competition for Miss Panama Universe.
 On November 12, 2014, Erlenbaugh was dethroned as Miss World Panamá 2014 and replaced by her 1st runner-up Nicole Pinto.